ringcentral/ringcentral-api-docs/docs/basics/your-rc-phone.md

 1. Create an application with the proper permissions.
 1. Enter the OAuth 2.0 redirect URL as:`http://ringcentral.github.io/ringcentral-web-phone/callback.html`
 1. Navigate to [http://ringcentral.github.io/ringcentral-web-phone/](http://ringcentral.github.io/ringcentral-web-phone/)
+1. Enter your server, OAuth2.0 cient ID, and Secree